 Born and raised in Mozambique (South East Africa), Pynksy Shell also known as Tania Amaral is an African dancer, choreographer, teacher, pharmacist, traveller and enthusiastic person.

 Her first contact with dance was at the age of 6 years old in a local dance school in the capital of Mozambique, Maputo.
 Ballet and Mozambican Traditional Dance where the studies.
 At that time rhythm was already in her soul.
 Dancing with friends at home, small parties, weddings, even at school, was a major part of her childhood.
 Growing in Mozambique is forever an everyday blessing.
 It’s a place where there’s always time to dance, regardless of where you are, it´s contagious!

-After this period she moved again, this time to North America (Canada) where she now resides.
-In Canada she established a new base to explore, create, investigate and teach.
+After this period she moved again, this time to North America (Canada) where she now resides with her husband.
+In Canada, she established a new base to explore, create, investigate and teach.
 Her main goal is to reach other people with her culture.

 Back in Mozambique between 2014 and 2015, she started to create a new dance concept, first called Afro Fusion Tribal Dance, then she changed to Afro Fusion Belly Dance and in 2020 she changed again to Afro Fusion Sharqi Dance which first was Patent Pending and now is a Trade Mark.
 Since she was born and raised in Africa, she believes that is more than a duty to take Africa culture, value, heritage, meaning, History, and much more beyond borders.

 Since she moved into Canada she has been teaching Afro Fusion Sharqi Dance in many different places, but also she has been giving workshops (Canada and USA) and performing (Canada, USA and Mozambique) as well.